Reporting your Carbon Emissions – Guidance for Regularly Funded Organisations

 Travel may also form a significant part of your carbon profile, but we are aware that travel data is more difficult to provide.
 For gathering data about travel, sign up to our free, web-based tool ClaimExpenses.com to streamline your travel expenses claims and associated carbon calculations.
 Make sure you request mileage data from courier or van rental services that you use to transport equipment, set or props while travelling on tour.
 We would not expect you to include commuter travel in your travel reporting

 For organisations that work in a rented space where someone else pays the energy bills, you should focus on your travel and waste.
 You will not be expected to provide data on utilities unless your landlord can provide this.

-RFOs will also be asked to develop an environmental policy by March 2016.
-Your policy doesn’t need to be a weighty document that gathers dust your office shelf.
+RFOs are asked to have an environmental policy in place.
+Your policy doesn’t need to be a weighty document that gathers dust on your office shelf.
 It should be something into which everyone has regular input and understands.
-We realise that for many organisations this will be your first year of carbon reporting and therefore your environmental policy will reflect this, so keep it simple and practical.
+Keep it simple and practical.

 Click here to read our Environmental Policy Guidelines.

 The information provided by you will not be used to make an assessment of your ‘emissions performance’.
 Information from organisations and individuals will be collated anonymously to help provide an understanding of the level of carbon emissions related to Creative Scotland’s expenditure.
 Creative Carbon Scotland will work with Creative Scotland to analyse the information provided to place it in context and ensure its accuracy and relevance.
 This work will also help to further develop and refine the reporting forms and guidance.

 Don’t worry if you can’t provide all the emissions data, as we are more interested in you trying the process out than accurate and complete information – we will all learn from the experience.